BStudies/Student-Management-System/README.md

         * Students would have a register page
             * Students would create a user
         * Students would log in with their credentials
-            * Automatically generates an account for all Finantial Aid Servers
+            * Automatically generates an account for all financial Aid Servers
             * Students would have access to
                 * Course History
                 * Current Courses